 - Create a more proportioned figure

-- Eliminate fat from any of the following areas:
+- Reduce fat in any of the following areas:

 - Chin and Neckline